-Dual enrollment allows you to save time and money on college by earning college credit before you’ve even graduated from high school.
-You can take one or two CMU courses each semester, choosing from options that may not be available at your school.
+Dual enrollment allows you to save time and money on college by earning college credit before graduating high school.
+Work with your counselors to choose the right CMU course(s) each semester.

 Most dual enrollment students are high school juniors or seniors, though we accept other students in exceptional cases.
 To join the program, you must meet the following criteria:

-- Satisfy the admission requirement for new CMU freshmen.
+- Satisfy the admission requirements for new CMU freshmen.

-- Get approval for dual enrollment and your course selection from your high school counselor or principal.
+- Get approval for dual enrollment, your course selection, and the school district tuition contribution (if applicable) from your high school counselor or principal.

 How to apply